carlosmu/quick_lattice/README.md

 # Quick Lattice (Blender Addon)
+Tired of setting up lattices?<br>
+Looking for a non-destructive way to modify your models?<br>
+Quick Lattice is what you are looking for!
+Do not wait more! (hahaha)<br>

+## What its does?
-Automates the process of warping an object in a lattice cage.  <br>
+Automating the process of warping an object in a lattice cage.<br>
+Setting the size, position, rotation, resolution, interpolation, modifier, etc.<br>
-This will save you a few clicks and other settings.
-No more. <br>
+This will save you a lot clicks and other boring settings.
+But not much more. <br>

 ## Usage
 1. Select the target object